Getting started with the cf CLI

 Create a service instance

 To create a new service instance, use the cf create-user-provided-service or cf cups commands.
-For more information about the cf create-user-provided-service and cf cups commands, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf create-user-provided-service and cf cups commands, use cf create-user-provided-service --help.

 To create or update a user-provided service instance, you must supply basic parameters.
 For example, a database service might require a username, password, host, port, and database name.